LARS LEKSELL FUNCTIONAL

-The Young Investigator awardee is chosen according for the best oral presentation at the ISRS Congress.
+The Young Investigator awardee is chosen for the best oral presentation at the ISRS Congress.
 Recipients must be currently in a training program (either a clinical resident or postdoctoral) and under 35 years old.
-The award consists of a grant of $1000, (covering part of the expenses to attend the biennial congress) and a commemorative certificate.
-The award is given during the closing session of the congress.
+The award consists of a grant of $1000, (covering part of the expenses to attend the Biennial Congress) and a commemorative certificate.
+The award is given during the closing session of the Congress.
 Candidates should apply for this award by indicating their candidature in the abstract submission process and provide a letter from their institution of study that verifies their status.

 BEST POSTER AWARD